hogbergmarkus/pythonic-hangman/README.md

   and what was expected.
 Then prompts the user to guess again.

+  This is useful both to prevent errors in the game, and to help the user if they don't understand.

 ![User guess error](documentation/images/user_input_guess_error_handling.png)

 - Before the game checks if the letter is in the current game word,

   it checks to see if the letter has already been used.

+  It is an extra help for users to see that they have already guessed that letter.

+  The same feature also prevents bugs, due to players not being able to guess the same letter twice.

 ![Letter already used](documentation/images/user_guess_same_letter.png)